doofin/dl4j-scala/README.md

 # dl4j-scala
-deep learning for scala with dl4j and cuda
+Deep learning in scala with dl4j and cuda.
+Currenly contains a CNN example for mnist data set

+# run
+Assume you have installed sbt,then

+    sbt
+    jvm/run